What is a Self-Directed IRA?

 Then, comes the most flexible option – checkbook control.
 Safeguard Advisors sets up a legal structure in the form of either an IRA-owned LLC or Solo 401(k) trust for which you will have signing authority.
 This structure remains under the necessary umbrella of the retirement plan, but puts you directly in control of plan investments – both with respect to choice and to execution.

-The retirement plan entity will operate from a checking account you choose at favorite bank or credit union.
+The retirement plan entity will have a bank checking account built in.
 You can then execute transactions simply by signing a contract and writing a check or issuing a wire.
 You entirely control the process and all but eliminate custodial paperwork, processing delays and per-transaction fees (annual fees still apply).

 You can see an illustration of this by going to this link: Custodian vs Checkbook Control.